Plant operators drive and control machines and equipment on building sites and road works. They are known as construction plant operatives.

 physically fit to move heavy equipment

-able to work at heights and react quickly.
+able to work at heights.

 The Construction Plant Competence Scheme (CPCS) is now the main standard for the industry.